wieck/casio-fx-tools/README.md

 ```
 $ fx502p_save test1.cas
 $ cat test1.cas
+FP000
 P0:
     2 + 2 =
 ```

-The *--binary* option allows to save raw byte data representing the program(s).
+The `--binary` option allows to save raw byte data representing the program(s).
 ```
 $ fx502p_save -b test1.bin
 $ od -tx1 test1.bin
-0000000 00 0c 5c 0c 5e
+0000000 00 b0 00 0c 5c 0c 5
-0000005
+0000007
 ```

+If the `fx502p_save` program is experiencing *parity errors* it may be because of low recording levels.
+The `--gain db` option can be used to increase the volume.

 ## FX-502P Load Programs from File

-The command `fx502p_load` can read a text or binary file and produce the equivalend .WAV audio file or send it directly to the sound card.
+The command `fx502p_load` can read a text or binary file and produce the equivalent .WAV audio file or send it directly to the sound card.

 ```
 $ fx502p_load -h